 The Action Plan for the period of this Plan 2019-2031 is included in Appendix 2.
-It will be subject to reviews in accordance with Policy MA1.
+It will be subject to reviews in accordance with Policy MA1

-Figure 15.
+Figure 14.
 Improvements wishlist of the community

-MA2: Ensuring enduring continuity of community spirit and capability of the community to own governance
+Policy MA2: Ensuring enduring continuity of community spirit and capability of the community to be in ownership of its governance